Location

 Schedule

-Caroline Haldeman - Owner - Sirius K9 Academy
+Caroline Haldeman - Owner & Training Director of Sirius K9 Academy

-Caroline is a graduate from the School of Animal Science in Atlanta, GA, where she excelled in the Pro-Animal Care Specialist program.
-After completing the program, Caroline worked as a Veterinary Technician at a large veterinary hospital in Oklahoma for three years.
-Caroline is also a graduate from the Tom Rose School of Dog Training in St. Louis, MO, the most prestigious school of its kind in the United States.
-She obtained her Pro-Expert Dog Trainer certification in 1992 specializing in protection, police, and narcotics detection dogs.
-While in St. Louis, Caroline also enjoyed competing in Schutzhund trials, and even certified as a DVG-agitator.
-She volunteered her time training dogs for Support Dogs, Inc., an organization devoted to helping the physically handicapped, as well as trained and handled dogs for the Drug Abuse Resistance Education (DARE) program at local schools.
+Caroline worked as a Veterinary Technician at a large veterinary hospital in Oklahoma for several years.
+She also managed the 250 boarding dog kennel and the training of all the new staff.
+Caroline is also a graduate from the Tom Rose School of Dog Training located in St. Louis, MO, the most prestigious school of its kind in the United States.
+She obtained her Master Dog Trainer certification in 1991 after a one year stay at the school, specializing in training police K9 and narcotics detection dogs.
+While in St. Louis, Caroline also enjoyed competing in Schutzhund trials, and even certified as a DVG-agitator, being one of only a few women at the time in the entire US to attain this certification.
+She volunteered her time training dogs for Support Dogs, Inc., an organization devoted to helping the physically handicapped, as well as trained and handled dogs for the Drug Abuse Resistance Education (DARE) program at local schools while attending the Tom Rose School of Dog Training in MO.
 Caroline’s favorite past time however while in St. Louis, was training and handling K9s to find narcotics inside homes and businesses for Scentry Consulting, Inc.

-During the past 16 years, Caroline has instructed hundreds of group classes, and private lessons as well as seminars in K9 obedience, protection, the remote collar, K9 safety, decoy and detection work.
-She has attended numerous seminars on protection, detection, and police K9 training around the country.
-She has also presented numerous K9 demonstrations with impressive results.
-Caroline is an Expert Witness and consultant for several insurance agencies, attorneys, as well as for a city in Orange County, CA. She is also an evaluator for local animal shelters and works with several rescue organizations offering free training to their dogs to help make the dogs more adoptable.
+During the past 35 years, Caroline has instructed thousands of classes, and has done more than a thousand private lessons, as well as has taught hundreds of seminars in K9 obedience, protection, remote collar training, K9 safety classes, decoy training, and detection work.
+She also has attended numerous seminars on protection, detection, and police K9 training around the country and always strives to learn more.
+She has also presented numerous K9 demonstrations for local schools, for a local TV show, and at the Pet Expo with very impressive results.
+Caroline is an Expert Witness and consultant for several insurance agencies, attorneys, as well as for a city in Orange County, CA. She is also an evaluator for local animal shelters and works with many rescue organizations.
+Our client's dogs are so well trained, that many have been chosen to be in movies and on TV.
+We also recently had several of our client's dogs appear on a popular band's album cover.
+(We are extremely proud of them all!)

 Invest in your dog's future!